wolfox9527/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
 It will also install Sons Of The Forest and run it.

-**SERVERNAME:** 'The Forest Docker' **SERVERPASSWORD:** 'Docker' **ADMINPASSWORD:** 'adminDocker' (you can change this in your SERVERFOLDER/config/config.cfg)
+**SERVERNAME:** 'Sons Of The Forest Docker Server' **SERVERPASSWORD:** 'Docker'
+(you can change this in your SERVERFOLDER/userdata/dedicatedserver.cfg)

-**WARNING:** You have to create a Steam Token to play Online.
-Create your token here: https://steamcommunity.com/dev/managegameservers (please note that you must generate the token for the APPID: '242760' and every gameserver needs it's own token!!!).
-Put your Token into your GAME_PARAMS like this 'serverSteamAccount YOURTOKEN' (without quotes).
+**ATTENTION:** First Startup can take very long since it downloads the gameserver files!

+**WARNING:** You have to open the ports in your firewall as listed in this template, if not the server will not properly start.
+If you want LAN play only you have to edit the dedicatedserver.cfg file and set the "LanOnly" flag to: "true" (without double quotes).

-**Update Notice:** Simply restart the container if a newer version of the game is available.
+Update Notice: Simply restart the container if a newer version of the game is available.

+You can also run multiple servers with only one SteamCMD directory!

 ## Env params
 | Name | Value | Example |